Cleiton Xavier: Metalist Kharkiv

-On 14 July 2010, Cleiton Xavier transferred to FC Metalist Kharkiv for €4.5 million.
+On 14 July 2010, Cleiton Xavier transferred to Metalist Kharkiv for €4.5 million.
 In 2013, he became popular for scoring a fastest equalizing goal from the starting line after the restart of the match against local league rival, Chornomorets.
 He then inspired them to a 3 – 1 victory which boosted their chances to qualify for next season Champions League campaign in which the victory lift them above another local rival who competing for the same spot, Dynamo Kyiv.